eth-educators/eth-docker-docs/website/docs/About/Overview.md

 - Supports all FOSS (Free and Open Source Software) Ethereum clients in any combination: Lodestar, Nimbus, Teku, Grandine, Lighthouse, Prysm; and Nethermind, Besu, Reth, Erigon, Geth
-- Runs on Linux or macOS, Intel/AMD x64 or ARM CPUs
+- Runs on Linux or macOS, Intel/AMD x64 or ARM or RISC-V CPUs
 - Supports running Ethereum nodes, staking or RPC, on Ethereum and Gnosis Chain; supports running ssv.network DVT nodes; supports integration with RocketPool in (reverse) hybrid mode
 - Supports Grafana dashboards and alerting, either locally or Grafana Cloud or even your own remote Mimir/Thanos cluster